 Apple Watch launch is the start of something big

-Apple first showed off its smartwatch during a September 9, 2014, media event, during which the company debuted the iPhone 6 and 6 Plus.
-The event took place at The Flint Center for the Performing Arts in Cupertino, California.
-That’s where Jobs debuted the first Mac in 1984 and the Bondi Blue iMac G3 in 1998.
+Apple first showed off its smartwatch on September 9, 2014, during the media event revealing the iPhone 6 and 6 Plus.
+The show took place at The Flint Center for the Performing Arts in Cupertino, California.
+(That’s where Jobs debuted the first Mac in 1984 and the Bondi Blue iMac G3 in 1998.)

-Three years after the Apple Watch debut, it still is not the breakout product either of those machines were.
-However, it remains a big hit in its own right.
-Apple refuses to release Apple Watch sales numbers, but regularly talks up the wearable’s high satisfaction rate among early adopters.
+While not the breakout product either of those machines were, Apple Watch remains a major hit in its own right.
+A 2021 estimate by Above Avalon put the number of Apple Watch wearers at 100 million.
+And a 2022 survey showed that Apple Watch dominates the smartwatch category, with a commanding 36% slice of the market.
+(Apple refuses to release Apple Watch sales numbers, but regularly talks up the wearable’s high satisfaction rate among early adopters.)

 What’s your take on Apple Watch?

 What’s your view of the Apple Watch at this point?
 Are you a loyal customer, who couldn’t do without Apple’s wearable?
-Or do you think this has been a misstep that’s failed to recapture the magic of previous product launches?
 Leave your comments below.